Forex Trend Types: How You Fail Trading Them (How To Fix It)

 In this example, we’ll reset the EUR/JPY chart to daily and add two MACD indicators, each on a unique period.
 One set was as if it were on a weekly chart, and the other was for the daily chart.

-If the weekly MACD gives a Bullish or Bearish signal, we’ll take trades on the daily chart that coincide with that signal on the daily MACD.
+If the weekly MACD gives a bullish or bearish signal, we’ll take trades on the daily chart that coincide with that signal on the daily MACD.

 If the weekly MACD gives a Bullish or Bearish signal, we'll take trades on the daily chart that coincide with that signal and a buy or sell signal from the daily MACD.

 Even using the longer-term MACD as a filter, the shorter-term MACD fails to make better trades because it lags.
-One early trading opportunity is missed out on because the longer-term MACD lags.

 You can experiment with different time frames and strategies; however, as you can see, trying to use trend this way as a basis for trading doesn’t work.